jeanlego/OS2_CS_UNB/README.md

 you can connect to your X11 xfce desktop via http://localhost:6901

-you can connect to your X11 xfce desktop via vnc client thru port 5901
+you can connect to your X11 xfce desktop via vnc client through port 5901

 user: root

 pass: letmein

 PS. you can use --restart=always if you want the image to keep on booting with your machine

+PPS.
+You can overwrite some or all of the default values for Cloud9 username, Cloud9 and VNC password, and Cloud9 root folder; with the following options: -e "USERNAME=<username>" -e "PASSWORD=<password>" -e "CLOUD9_ROOT_FOLDER=<path in the docker image file system you want to mount to (e.g. /workspace or /)>"

 RUNNING QEMU IN GDB
 ================